akiljames83/Image-Recreation-w-Genetic-Algorithm/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For a better visualization of the algorithm refer to my personal website with the full video attached (http://akilhamilton.com) in the Evolutionary Image Modal.

 ## Mona Lisa Recreation
-Here is a video depicting the recreation of the Famous Painting "Mona Lisa".
+Depicted below is the recreation of the Famous Painting "Mona Lisa" by the Algorithm.

 ### Original & Recreated Image
 ![Original](results/mona_lisa.jpg)